Common myths about Flood Insurance

 Fact: Comprehensive flood coverage should

 include two policies: one for the structure and one for the contents of the home.
-Yet, most contents in the basement are not
+Most contents in a basement are generally

-covered.
-Basement contents coverage includes the washer and dryer, but it does not include finished walls, carpeting, floors,
+not covered.
+Basement contents coverage generally includes a washer and dryer, but it does not include finished